hqztrue/LeetCodeSolutions/README.md

 903 Valid Permutations for DI Sequence
 1039 Minimum Score Triangulation of Polygon
 1043 Partition Array for Maximum Sum
+1269 Number of Ways to Stay in the Same Place After Some Steps
 1397 Find All Good Strings
 1444 Number of Ways of Cutting a Pizza
 1463 Cherry Pickup II
 1467 Probability of a Two Boxes Having The Same Number of Distinct Balls
 1563 Stone Game V
 1575 Count All Possible Routes
+1690 Stone Game VII

 ## Miscellaneous Topics